Managing VMs

 You can use vSphere Self-Service Backup Portal to perform the following operations with backed-up VMs:

-1. On the VMs tab, select the necessary VM in the list of VMs.
-You can also use the search field to search for the necessary VM by a VM name.
+1. On the VMs tab, select a VM that you want to restore.
+You can also use the search field to search for the necessary VM by its name.

 Restoring Virtual Disks

-You can restore individual virtual disks from backups of vSphere VMs:
+To restore individual virtual disks from backups of VMware vSphere VMs, do the following:

-1. On the VMs tab, select the backup of the VM whose disks you want to restore.
-You can also use the search field to search for the necessary VM by a VM name.
+1. On the VMs tab, select a VM whose disks you want to restore.
+You can also use the search field to search for the necessary VM by its name.

 2. Click Virtual Disks.